-The UK leverage ratio has remained stable throughout the year, starting and ending the year at 4.8%.
+The UK leverage ratio increased throughout the year, from 4.8% to 5.2%.
 However, the numerator and denominator have both changed during this time.
-An increase in tier 1 capital has been driven by increased profits and the retained earnings acquired as part of the merger with Manchester Building Society.
-Total exposures have increased, driven primarily by additional lending and the assets acquired as part of the merger with Manchester Building Society.
+An increase in tier 1 capital has been driven by profits generated in the year and additional tier 1 capital raised during the year.
+Total exposures have increased, driven primarily by additional lending.

-Template UK LR1 - LRSum: Summary reconciliation of accounting assets and leverage ratio exposures a Applicable amount £m 1 Total assets as per published financial statements 6,223.2 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of prudential consolidation - 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) - 4 (Adjustment for exemption of exposures to central banks) (508.8) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure in accordance with point (i) of Article 429a(1) of the CRR) - 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting - 7 Adjustment for eligible cash pooling transactions - 8 Adjustment for derivative financial instruments 51.8 9 Adjustment for securities financing transactions (SFTs) - 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 41.6 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced tier 1 capital (leverage)) (0.6) UK- 11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) of the CRR) - UK- 11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) of the CRR) - 12 Other adjustments (62.2) 13 Total exposure measure 5,745.0 ge ratio sures а b T T-1 On-bal ance sheet exposures (excluding derivatives and SFTs) £m £m 1 On-balance sheet items (excluding derivatives, SFTs, but including collateral) 6,170.8 5,222.1 2 Gross-up for derivatives collateral provided, where deducted from the balance sheet assets pursuant to the applicable accounting framework - - 3 (Deductions of receivables assets for cash variation margin provided in derivatives transactions) - - 4 (Adjustment for securities received under securities financing transactions that are recognised as an asset) - - 5 (General credit risk adjustments to on-balance sheet items) - - 6 (Asset amounts deducted in determining tier 1 capital (leverage)) - - 7 Total on-balance sheet exposures (excluding derivatives and SFTs) 6,170.8 5,222.1 Derivative exposures £m £m 8 Replacement cost associated with SA-CCR derivatives transactions (i.e. net of eligible cash variation margin) - UK-8a Derogation for derivatives: replacement costs contribution under the simplified standardised approach 22.8 24.5 9 Add-on amounts for potential future exposure associated with SA-CCR derivatives transactions - - UK-9a Derogation for derivatives: potential future exposure contribution under the simplified standardised approach 29.0 49.6 UK-9b Exposure determined under the original exposure method - - 10 (Exempted CCP leg of client-cleared trade exposures) (SA-CCR) - - UK-10a (Exempted CCP leg of client-cleared trade exposures) (simplified standardised approach) - - UK-10b (Exempted CCP leg of client-cleared trade exposures) (original exposure method) - - 11 Adjusted effective notional amount of written credit derivatives - -
+Template UK LR1 - LRSum: Summary reconciliation of accounting assets and leverage ratio exposures a Applicable amount £m 1 Total assets as per published financial statements 6,557.5 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of prudential consolidation 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) - 4 (Adjustment for exemption of exposures to central banks) (449.4) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure in accordance with point (i) of Article 429a(1) of the CRR) - 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting - 7 Adjustment for eligible cash pooling transactions - 8 Adjustment for derivative financial instruments 53.1 9 Adjustment for securities financing transactions (SFTs) - 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 58.2 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced tier 1 capital (leverage)) (0.7) UK- 11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) of the CRR) - UK- 11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) of the CRR) - 12 Other adjustments (66.8) 13 Total exposure measure 6,151.9